 The shortest, clearest answer is correct.

-You should not go through the test picking the shortest answer every time.
-A short, wrong answer is still a wrong answer.
+So don’t go through the test picking the shortest option every time.
+A short, wrong answer is still wrong.

 Here’s the distinction:

-Remember to use the clearest short answer on test day, and you’ll be in great shape.
+Remember to use the clearest short answer on test day.

-Remember that there should be no redundancy.
-Redundancy means words that mean the same thing.
-The ACT English section will use redundancy by using multiple unnecessary words that mean the same thing in a sentence.
+Also remember: there should be no redundancy.
+Redundancy means repeating the same idea with multiple words that mean the same thing.
+The ACT English section often tests conciseness by adding extra words that don’t add meaning.

-It will be your job to pick the answer that uses as few words as possible but still clearly communicates the meaning the author is trying to convey.
+Your job is to choose the answer that uses as few words as possible while still clearly communicating what the author is trying to say.

 So here’s your process for every question on the ACT: